rogers0/linux-2.6_squeeze-security/README.md

 Install the kernel package on Linkstation box
 ----

-Basiclly on a Debian system, "dpkg -i linux-image-xxx.deb" should get the kernel installed, but Marvell ARM board need a device ID at the head of the kernel image.
+Basiclly on a Debian system, "dpkg -i linux-image-xxx.deb" should get the kernel installed, but Marvell Orion5x board need a device ID at the head of the kernel image.
 And both kernel and initrd need to be repacked by mkimage.
 So here's the script:

 	ver=2.6.32-5-orion5x
 	devio > foo 'wl 0xe3a01c07,4' 'wl 0xe3811027,4'